SeanYeatts/SolidWrap/README.rst

 The core of the API relies on two objects: ``solidworks`` and ``vault``.
 These are treated as singletons; they come pre-instanced by the module and should not be manually created by the user.
 Most interactions with the SolidWrap API should flow through these objects.

-The ``solidworks`` object represents a connection to the SolidWorks desktop application.
+The ``solidworks`` object represents a connection to the SolidWorks desktop application:

 .. code:: python